amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/del_photo_modal.png">
 </details>

+If a user no longer wants their image to appear, or if they have made a mistake, thay may delete their image.
+Admin approval is not needed for images to be posted and future development will include community posting guidelines and a form of AI software to check the image for any unwanted content.

 ![delete photo user message, successful deletion](documentation/final_views/photo_del_msg.png)
 *User feedback is provided by message, informing user that the photo has been deleted successfully - message disappears after 3 seconds*